Westmount

 Westmount (/fr/) is a city on the Island of Montreal, in southwestern Quebec, Canada.
 Enclaved by the city of Montreal, it had a population of 19,658 in the 2021 Canadian census.

 Westmount is home to schools, an arena, a pool, a public library and a number of parks, including Westmount Park, King George Park (also known as Murray Hill Park) and Westmount Summit.
 The city operates its own electricity distribution company Westmount Light & Power (Hydro-Westmount).
 The city is also the location of two Canadian Forces Primary Reserve units: The Royal Montreal Regiment and 34th Signals Regiment.

 Traditionally, the community of Westmount has been a wealthy and predominantly anglophone enclave, having been at one point the richest community in Canada.
 It is still the most affluent neighbourhood in Canada outside of Toronto, Vancouver, and Calgary.

 History

 There are indications of a First Nations presence 4000 to 5000 years ago.
 A large number of prehistoric burial sites were found within the area of Westmount.
-The Anishinaabe and Haudenosaunee (Iriquois) peoples have historically inhabited the Island of Montreal as well as much of Quebec.
+The Anishinaabe and Haudenosaunee (Iroquois) peoples have historically inhabited the Island of Montreal as well as much of Quebec.